 Moreover, in two more recent studies, Tong et al.~\cite{tong2007consolidated} and Tracy~\cite{tracy2010qualitative} present two quality checklists for qualitative research.
-The latter presents and explores eight key markers of quality research - worthy topic, rich rigor, sincerity, credibility, resonance, significant contribution, ethics, and meaningful coherence.
-The former suggests a 32-item checklist grouped into three domains: research team and reflexivity, study design and data analysis and reporting.
+The latter presents and explores eight key markers of quality research---worthy topic, rich rigor, sincerity, credibility, resonance, significant contribution, ethics, and meaningful coherence.
+The former suggests a 32-item checklist grouped into three domains: research team and reflexivity, study design and data analysis, and reporting.

-It is worth noticing that the quality standards mentioned above have primarily addressed, focused or been designed to take into account medical or clinical applications qualitative work.
-Standards developed within a software engineering or even a work and organizational psychology context is considerably more scarce.
+It is worth noticing that the quality standards mentioned above have primarily addressed, focused on, or been designed to consider medical or clinical applications qualitative work.
+Standards developed within a software engineering or even a work and organizational psychology context are considerably more scarce.
 There are, however, a few exceptions.
 In a study from 1999, Lee, Mitchell, and Sablynski~\cite{lee1999qualitative} reviewed qualitative studies of work and organizational psychology (WOP) for the past 20 years.
-Throughout the paper, the authors provide specific best practices related to WOP are recommended.
-In addition, in a publication from 1997 Myers~\cite{myers1997qualitative} presents an overview of qualitative methods, addressed to the information system (IS) research community.
+Throughout the paper, the authors provide best practice recommendations.
+In addition, in a publication from 1997, Myers~\cite{myers1997qualitative} presents an overview of qualitative methods, addressed to the information system (IS) research community.